-Floating breakwaters and wave attenuator systems are used to protect marina and harbor structures from waves and external influences.
-These systems function to disperse and hinder the incident wave energy.
+Floating breakwater and wave attenuator systems are used to protect marina and harbor structures from wave and external influences.
 Wave damping characteristics of floating breakwaters vary according to the wave period and wave height.
 They have 90 to 100% wave retention in short and medium period wave formations.
 They also show damping of up to 80% in long period waves occurring in high seas.
-FBs are especially effective in mild wave environment.

 Floating Breakwater Types

 There are 2 types of breakwaters that are accepted and used frequently in the world.
 These breakwaters can be defined as T type and U type.

 T-Type breakwaters are especially used in watersheds with short periods and wave heights of up to 110 cm.
 The T-type breakwaters are able to damp the resulting waves by 90%.
 Width and depth of the structure to be used are determined according to the wave and wind analysis.

 U-type breakwaters are used to a greater extent in construction and are preferred.
 Floating breakwater models are manufactured in widths from 3 to 10 meters, and underwater depths from 1.5 to 3 meters.
 The U-type floating breakwater disrupts the mechanical structure of the incoming wave and absorbs its reflection to create a safe area within the harbor.
 Additional skirt curtains protruding from under the floating platform create a force contrary to the wave’s mechanics and prevent the passage of the wave.
 This type of breakwaters are used in short, medium and long period waves.